andrasq/qlogger/README.md

 used out of the box as-is, or it can be easily configured in new ways for custom loggers.
 It's lean, fast, very flexible, and easy to use.

 The logger can log in any format, eg space-separated text or json bundles.
-The formatters and writers are pluggable, use one of the defaults or use your own.
+Formatting and writing is done by pluggable _filters_ that transform the log messages, and _writers_ that record them.
+Use one of the several built in, or provide your own.

 The default writer `file://` is multi-process safe, it does not let line fragments from one logger overwrite or interleave with line fragments of another logger; each line is